Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 Macro, wide-angle and telephoto lenses are available.
 But so are adapters for DSLR lenses.

 These are great when moving isn’t an option.
-Read here for the best five lenses money can buy.
+Read here for the best lenses your money can buy.

 Everyone needs to have a cellphone case.
 Why on earth would you spend hundreds of dollars on a fragile phone, made from glass, and not protect it?